Funds managed by Motilal Oswal Private Equity, India SME and Motilal Oswal Finvest Limited invest in Simpolo Group | Business

 Funds managed by Motilal Oswal Private Equity, India SME and Motilal Oswal Finvest Limited invest in Simpolo Group

-Leading Indian financial institutions commits USD 66 Mn to support Simpolo Group in expanding share and penetration in the fast growing luxury and premium tiles market in India by new investments in sales, services and latest technology production facilities Mumbai Maharashtra India, September 2 India Business Excellence Fund IV, a fund managed and advised by MO Alternate Investment Advisors Private Limited MOPE, along with India SME Investments - Fund I and Motilal Oswal Finvest Limited have completed an investment of USD 66 Mn in Simpolo Group, Indias largest luxury and premium tiles manufacturer.
+India Business Excellence Fund - IV, a fund managed and advised by MO Alternate Investment Advisors Private Limited ("MOPE"), along with India SME Investments - Fund I and Motilal Oswal Finvest Limited have completed an investment of USD 66 Mn in Simpolo Group, India's largest luxury and premium tiles manufacturer.
+Simpolo Group includes the flagship company Simpolo Vitrified Private Limited and Nexion International Private Limited.

 - Country: